Megwana/Megwana/README.md

 - 📫 Contact:

   - If you are interested in exploring collaboration or have a project idea?
-Reach out to me at [megantech@hotmail.com](mailto:megantech@hotmail.com).
+Reach out to me on GitHub!👾